Robust Development Methodologies (II)

 Run a first analysis

-functionality (and be surprised by the complexity of a
+To test lizard functionality (and be surprised by the complexity of a

 function), go to where your simple car project is located and issue: